symfony/symfony-docs/cookbook/security/pre_authenticated.rst

     * :doc:`/cookbook/security/entity_provider`
     * :doc:`/cookbook/security/custom_provider`

-X.509 Client certificate authentication
+X.509 Client Certificate Authentication
 ---------------------------------------

-When using client certificate, your webserver is doing all the authentication process itself.
-For Apache, on your VirtualHost, you may use the ``SSLVerifyClient Require`` directive.
+When using client certificates, your webserver is doing all the authentication process itself.
+With Apache, for example, you would use the ``SSLVerifyClient Require`` directive.

-On your Symfony2 application security configuration, you can enable the x509 authentication firewall:
+Enable the x509 authentication for a particular firewall in the security configuration:

 .. configuration-block::